surendar73b3/Amazon-Sales-Analysis/README.md

 - Python
 - Jupyter Notebook
-- Pandas
-- NumPy
+- Pandas, NumPy
-- Matplotlib
-- Seaborn
+- Matplotlib, Seaborn
+- SciPy (Box-Cox transformation, KDE)

 ---

 ## 📈 Analysis Performed

-- Data Cleaning
-- Handling Missing Values
-- Data Type Conversion
+- Data cleaning and null-value checks
+- Outlier detection and treatment (IQR method, compared across drop / mean-replace / median-replace / custom strategies)
-- Descriptive Statistics
+- Descriptive statistics and skewness analysis
-- Univariate Analysis
+- Univariate and bivariate analysis
-- Bivariate Analysis
-- Correlation Analysis
+- Correlation analysis across price, rating, discount, and seller rating
-- Category-wise Product Analysis
-- Rating Distribution
-- Price Distribution
-- Discount Analysis
+- Category- and brand-level segmentation
+- Box-Cox transformation for right-skewed price data
+- Delivery and returns analysis across location, device, category, brand, and payment method
+- Conditional probability analysis (category likelihood given high price)

 ---

+## 🔍 Key Insights

+- **Price and rating have a moderate positive relationship (r = 0.331).** Higher-priced items trend toward slightly higher ratings — this contradicts the common assumption that price has no bearing on perceived quality.

+- **`final_price` is strongly derived from `price` (r = 0.986)**, confirming internal data consistency as a sanity check.

+- **Price is right-skewed (skew = 2.14)** with a mean of $13,148 well above the median of $4,932.
+A **Box-Cox transformation** was applied to `final_price` (skew reduced from 2.24 toward normal) to support more reliable statistical analysis.

+- **Outlier treatment on `price`** was evaluated using four approaches — dropping, mean replacement, median replacement, and a custom rule.
+Median replacement preserved the underlying distribution shape best, since it's less sensitive to the right skew than the mean.

+- **Category and brand distributions are unusually even** (all categories within 19.8%–20.3%; all brands within ~8.0%–8.5%), an anomaly for real retail data and a reason to treat other findings as directional rather than definitive.

+- **11.8% of all orders were returned** (6,382 of 54,183).
+Return rate does not vary meaningfully by category, brand, or payment method (all within a ~1 percentage point spread), and correlates negligibly with rating (r = -0.04) — in this dataset, returns appear largely independent of these factors.

+- **29.5% of orders were delayed** — nearly matching the 29.5% delivered on time.
+Delay rate is essentially flat across location (29.0%–30.6%), device (29.0%–30.0%), and shipping window (27.1%–30.1%), suggesting delivery delays aren't driven by any operational factor captured in this dataset.

+- **Price shows a weak negative correlation with discount (r = -0.203)** — higher-priced items tend to receive slightly smaller percentage discounts.

+- **Seller rating shows no relationship with product rating (r = 0.0005)** — a seller's reputation score does not predict how customers rate the products they sell.

+- **High-price items (top 25% by `final_price`) are overwhelmingly Electronics (70.7%)**, followed by Home (21.8%) and Sports (7.4%) — the clearest category-level pricing pattern in the dataset.

+---

 ## 📷 Visualizations

-The project includes multiple visualizations such as:

-- Histogram
+The notebook includes:

+- Box plots and KDE plots comparing raw vs. outlier-treated price distributions
+- Histograms of price, discount, and stock
-- Bar Chart
+- Bar charts of category, brand, subcategory, and shipping-time distributions
-- Box Plot
-- Count Plot
-- Scatter Plot
+- Scatter plots of price vs. rating (by category)
-- Heatmap
-- Correlation Matrix
+- Correlation heatmaps (price/rating, price/final_price)
+- Box-Cox transformed density plot

 ---

-## 🔍 Key Insights

-- **Price does not drive customer ratings.** The correlation between `price` and `rating` was close to zero ([value]), disproving the assumption that higher-priced products are perceived as higher quality.
-This suggests rating is driven by factors other than price — likely product quality, seller reliability, or delivery experience.

-- **`final_price` is derived from `price` and `discount`, confirmed by a strong correlation ([value]).** This served as a sanity check on data consistency rather than a new finding.

-- **Category distribution is unusually balanced (~19–21% each across all 5 categories).** Real-world retail data is typically skewed toward a dominant category, so this near-uniform split suggests the dataset may be synthetically generated — an important caveat when drawing business conclusions from it.

-- **`final_price` was right-skewed** (skewness = [value]), so a **Box-Cox transformation** was applied to normalize the distribution for more reliable statistical analysis.

-- **Outlier treatment on `price`** was evaluated using four approaches — dropping, mean replacement, median replacement, and a custom rule — compared via box plots and KDE plots.
-Median replacement preserved the distribution shape best, since it's less sensitive to skew than the mean.

-- **[Brand/category performance]:** [e.g., "Electronics made up the largest share of listings at X%, followed by..."] — fill in with your actual `value_counts()` output.

-- **Shipping times are spread fairly evenly across 1–6 days**, with 1-day delivery only slightly more common (~22%) than other windows — suggesting room to grow the fast-delivery segment if that's a strategic priority.

-- **Price vs. discount relationship:** [value] correlation — [interpret once you have the real number: e.g., "higher-priced items receive proportionally smaller discounts" or "no meaningful relationship between price and discount level"].

----

 ## 📂 Project Structure

 ```
-Amazon-Sales-Analysis/
+Ecommerce-Sale-Analysis/
 │
-├── amazon_ecommerce_5k.xls
-├── Project_Assignment_Surendar_Poojala.html
+├── Analysis_Notebook.ipynb      # Full EDA, cleaning, and statistical analysis
+├── amazon_Sales_Dataset.csv     # Raw dataset (54,183 rows)
 ├── README.md
-└── images/ (Optional screenshots)
+└── img/                         # Exported chart images
 ```

 ---